It doesn’t matter what you do for a living.

 Because a defensive coordinator reports to a head coach, the position offers the vantage point of both a leader and a team member.
 This awareness lends the ability to impart lessons on how to lead with the understanding of what it’s like to be led – all under the bright lights of the big leagues.

 Over the course of his almost thirty-five-year career, Bob spent time in the company of people at their best and at their worst.
 He has seen how people respond to success and how they extend their humanity; on- and off-camera.
-His is that rarefied experience of life in the NFL.
+His was that rarefied experience of life in the NFL.

 Bob and his wife Carol are the proud parents of four children: Ryan, Andrea, Bobby and Steven.